Last Updated: August 10, 2026

 First, add the Leveling Delay and Total Slack columns.

-Notice the three tasks under Implement PMO shown below that have resource overallocations.
-One task has 22 days of Total Slack, but two tasks have zero slack so leveling could delay the project.
+Notice the three activities under Implement PMO shown below that have resource overallocations.
+One activity has 22 days of Total Slack, but two activities have zero slack, so leveling could delay the project.

 Click the Leveling Options command on the Resource tab and make the selections in Resource Leveling dialog box in the figure below.